I have a very special story for you about Star Trek: Voyager and how my life inadvertently imitated a holodeck fantasy. Gather ’round.

 And to add to his dishonor, he admitted that he never even watched all of Voyager, since his dopey late-90s teenaged self had fallen into the chauvinistic trap of not appreciating Capt.
 Janeway, thinking of her as a less-than, politically correct version of Kirk and Picard (Sisko deliberately omitted from this list since he is terrible.)
 Now, wiser and older, and considerably more discerning, he announced instantly that he would undertake the quest of re-watching every episode, beginning that very night.

-The episode is all about escapism–the crew of Voyager is in need of a respite from their stressful roles, so Tom Paris develops a new program in the holodeck.
-It’s the town of Fair Haven in County Clare, Ireland.
+In the episode, the crew are all in need of a respite from their stressful roles.
+Tom Paris answers this need by creating a new holodeck program surrounding featuring the old-timey town of Fair Haven in County Clare, Ireland.

 And this is where the beat drops.
 My new home, boxes still scattered and things still not hung on the walls, is in County Clare, Ireland.
 This was one of those moments when I really wondered if my life is The Truman Show.